People's Volunteer Army: Fourth Phase Campaign (30 January–21 April 1951)

-Fifth Phase Campaign (April 22 – May 22, 1951)
+Fifth Phase Campaign (22 April–22 May 1951)

-The PVA counterattacked on 22 April 1951 with the Fifth Phase Campaign (also known as the "Chinese Spring Offensive") and with three field armies (approximately 700,000 men).
-The offensive's first thrust fell upon US I Corps and IX Corps which fiercely resisted, blunting the impetus of the offensive, which was halted at the No-Name Line north of Seoul.
-On May 15, 1951, the PVA commenced the second impulse of the Spring Offensive and attacked the ROK and the US X Corps in the east, and initially were successful, yet were halted by May 22.
-On 20 May the US Eighth Army counterattacked the exhausted PVA/KPA forces in the UN May-June 1951 counteroffensive, inflicting heavy losses.
+The PVA counterattacked on 22 April 1951 in a major offensive with three field armies (approximately 700,000 men).
+The offensive's first thrust fell upon U.S. I Corps and IX Corps which fiercely resisted, blunting the impetus of the offensive, which was halted at the No-Name Line north of Seoul.
+On 15 May the PVA commenced the second impulse of the offensive and attacked the ROK and the X Corps in the east, and initially were successful, yet they were halted by 22 May.

+On 20 May the Eighth Army counterattacked the exhausted PVA/KPA forces in the UN May-June 1951 counteroffensive, inflicting heavy losses.
 The destruction of the PVA 180th Division of the 60th Army during the counterattack has been considered to be the worst Chinese defeat during the entire Korean War.
 Roughly 3,000 men managed to escape (including the division commander and other high-ranking officers), but the majority of the division were killed or captured.
 During the final days of the Fifth Phase Campaign, the main body of the 180th Division was encircled during a UN counterattack, and after days of hard fighting, the division was fragmented, and the regiments fled in all directions.
 Soldiers either deserted or were abandoned by their officers during failed attempts to wage guerrilla warfare without support from the local people.
 Finally, out of ammunition and food, some 5,000 soldiers were captured.
 The division commander and other officers who escaped were subsequently investigated and demoted on return to China.
-The UN counterattack halted at Line Kansas where they were met with fresh troops from the counterattacking PVA 42nd and 47th Corps on 27 May, and subsequent offensive action stand-down began the stalemate that lasted until the armistice of 1953.